Save the Date!

-The event is a recognition opportunity for women leaders across the state including past and present ATHENA recipients, recognized community leaders and influential women, board members, and supporters.
+The event is a networking and recognition opportunity for women leaders across the state including past and present ATHENA recipients, recognized community leaders and influential women, board members and supporters.
 Attendees are encouraged to bring an emerging leader to participate in the discussion and to network with established women leaders.

 - Established leaders network with a statewide group of peers and emerging leaders